hkasemir/RCworkshopMultiPlayerGame/README.md

 $ node index.js
 ```

-navigate to localhost:3000 in your web browser and see the start of your game!
+navigate to localhost:3000 in your web browser and see the single-player version of your game!

+3: To make this a multiplayer game, we have to create a 'game room' with an id that you can pass to your opponent so they can join you online to play.

+This means we should modify the tictactoe.html file so that we have a 'create/join game' screen to either create or join a new game.

+Open up tictactoe.html, you should see this:

 Resources we used for this project are:
-This tutorial by Eric Terpstra
+This tutorial by Eric Terpstra:

 http://modernweb.com/2013/09/30/building-multiplayer-games-with-node-js-and-socket-io/

-And the wonderful stack overflow answer by learnRPG
+And the wonderful stack overflow answer by learnRPG:

 http://stackoverflow.com/questions/10058226/send-response-to-all-clients-except-sender-socket-io